Subashini03/ssh-bruteforce-splunk-detection/README.md

 | where count > 5
 ```

-> *(Replace with your actual working query once tested — include a screenshot of the search results)*

 **Alert condition:** Trigger when a single source IP exceeds 5 failed login attempts within a 5-minute window, optionally followed by a successful login (indicating a compromised credential).

 ##  Investigation Report